christophergillard9696-lgtm/Weighty/README.md

 - Accounts for closest available weight when you set in available plates and bar weight.
 - Clean visuals, clear UX design.
 - Settings allows you to change accent colour.
-- Sleek minimalist design for quick and clean load.
+- Sleek coding techniques for an efficient load.

 <br>
 <br>